 The best piece of equipment is still a solid tripod.
 It doesn’t really matter what brand, but it should be made of metal and feel sturdy and well buit.

-I personally use a manfrotto tripod someone gave me and a no-name ball head bought online for about 20 euros.
+I personally use a manfrotto tripod someone gave me and a no-name ball head bought online for 28 euros.
 It does a great job, but again, I rarely carry it around with me, since it is heavy and I almost always fly only with my carry on bag, and the tripod is just too large.
 I will take it and use it though when I go specifically for a night shoot and no flying is involved.

 It can sometimes be difficult to shoot through a fence, even with a tripod.
 The camera is either too far from the fence or at some places, the ground goes straight down which makes it hard to place the tripod and get it at the right hight.
 A way to overcome this is to put one of the tripod legs through the fence, which makes it possible to place the lens straight in front of an opening.